 Chris is Deputy Editor and Chief Subeditor of Time Out London.
 After growing up in the wilderness of south London suburbia he now lives in Deptford.
 He likes architecture, art and has a film-photography practice that is considerably less impressive than the amount of time and cash he’s devoted to it might suggest.
 He also writes about art and all things London.
 Find his Instagram here.

-London’s best rooftop bars
+The best rooftop bars in London right now

-The best cheap eats in London
+The best pie and mash shops in London

 Things to do on Christmas Eve in London